Prof.dr.ir. Tim van der Hagen

 Tim van der Hagen is President of the Board and Rector Magnificus of TU Delft.

-“The most important task of TU Delft lies in making a contribution towards a better society.
-Our greatest contribution are of course the engineers who graduate from our institution.
-TU Delft students and alumni are characterised by their can-do mentality: the enthusiasm with which they rise to the challenge.
-At times, I am amazed at what they manage to achieve.
+“The most important task of TU Delft is to make a contribution towards building a better society.
+As a matter of course, our greatest contribution is the engineers who graduate from our institution.
+TU Delft students and alumni are known for their can-do mentality: the enthusiasm with which they rise to the challenge.
+At times, I am quite amazed at what they manage to achieve.

-We are also increasingly working together with other institutions, companies and government bodies to create a better society.
-An important international development is the so-called convergence of scientific fields, the in-depth integration of traditionally independent disciplines to form new scientific fields.
-With Erasmus University Rotterdam, the Erasmus MC and others, we are investigating what this means for us, for example in the field of medicine and healthcare, where technology is playing an ever-growing role.
-The way we collaborate with businesses is also evolving, from an innovation chain to an innovation ecosystem.
-Less and less, universities will develop something which is then taken up by the business sector.
-In a university 4.0, businesses have a greater presence on campus and are involved in research at a far earlier stage.
-An example of this is QuTech, a public-private partnership between Microsoft and TU Delft.
-Of course, this means we need to make agreements to safeguard academic independence.
-And besides this, I feel it is important to address ethical aspects of innovation: just because we can do something, does not mean we should do it.”
+The way we collaborate with businesses is evolving too, from an innovation chain to an innovation ecosystem.
+It will happen less and less frequently that universities develop something the business sector only gets involved afterwards.
+In the university 4.0, businesses have a greater presence on campus and are involved in research at a far earlier stage – an example of this is QuTech, a public-private partnership between Microsoft and TU Delft.
+This does mean though that we need to make agreements to safeguard academic independence.
+Besides which I do feel it is important to address the ethical aspects of innovation: just because we can do something, this does not mean we should do it.”

-In April 2019 Van der Hagen was involved in the creation of the Klimaatvisie (Climate vision paper) by which TU Delft wants to offer a scientific substantiation for the discussion about the climate action.
-In 2015, he was one of the instigators of the Delft Plan, published in 2015, which set out TU Delft’s vision on how the Netherlands could play a leading role in the European energy market.
-That same year, he was also the co-author of an advisory report produced by the Raad voor de leefomgeving en infrastructuur (Dutch Council for the Environment and Infrastructure, Rli), Rijk zonder CO2 – naar een duurzame energievoorziening in 2050 (A prosperous nation without CO2: Towards a sustainable energy supply by 2050).
+In April 2019 Van der Hagen was involved in the creation of the Climate vision paper (Klimaatvisie) in which TU Delft offers a scientific substantiation for the debate on taking action to address climate change.
+In 2015, he was one of the instigators of the Delft Plan which set out TU Delft’s vision on how the Netherlands might play a leading role in the European energy market.
+That same year, he was also the co-author of an advisory report produced by the Dutch Council for the Environment and Infrastructure (Raad voor de leefomgeving en infrastructuur, Rli): A prosperous nation without CO2: Towards a sustainable energy supply by 2050 (Rijk zonder CO2 – naar een duurzame energievoorziening in 2050).

-He is a member of the board of NERA, the Netherlands Energy Research Alliance and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), member of the Supervisory Board of COVRA and ECN, the TNO Strategic Advisory Board on Energy and the Supervisory Board of Advanced Dutch Energy Materials (ADEM).
-He also holds a chair in the General board of the 4TU.Federation, the VSNU and the Steering Committee of Leiden-Delft-Erasmus Alliance (LDE).
+He is a member of the board of NERA, the Netherlands Energy Research Alliance, and of GROW (Growth through Research, Development and Demonstration in Offshore Wind), and member of the Supervisory Board of COVRA.
+In addition, he is a board member of NICAS (Netherlands Institute for Conservation, Art and Science).

-In addition, between May 2014 and May 2016 he was chair of the Supervisory Board of HollandPTC (Holland Particle Therapy Centre).
-This is the first treatment centre for proton therapy in the Netherlands, built in Delft by the Erasmus MC and LUMC medical centres and TU Delft.
-From 2018, HollandPTC will be treating around 600 cancer patients a year.
-In addition to patient care, HollandPTC will provide education and offer scope for groundbreaking scientific research.
+Between May 2014 and May 2016 he was chair of the Supervisory Board of HollandPTC (Holland Particle Therapy Centre), the proton therapy treatment centre established in Delft by the Erasmus MC and LUMC medical centres, and TU Delft.
+In addition to the treatment of cancer patients, HollandPTC provides education and offers facilities for groundbreaking scientific research.

 In May 2016, Tim van der Hagen was appointed a Knight of the Order of the Netherlands Lion.

-In his free time, he plays in a pop cover band and he enjoys going to jazz concerts, the theatre and museums.
+In his spare time, he plays in a pop cover band and he enjoys going to jazz concerts, the theatre and museums.